ghga-de/purge-controller-service/README.md

 comments.

-The following should serve as a template for the final repo's README, please adapt it accordingly (e.g. replace all occurences of `my-microservice` or `my_microservice` with the final package name and don't forget to adapt the links):
+The following should serve as a template for the final repo's README, please adapt it accordingly (e.g. replace all occurrences of `my-microservice` or `my_microservice` with the final package name and don't forget to adapt the links):

 ---